 \section{Regenerating curves}

 Throughout the whole of this section, we consider the following situation: let $S$ be the spectrum of a DVR with algebraically closed residue field $k$, and let

 be a \textit{family of K3 surfaces}, i.e., a smooth and proper morphism of algebraic spaces, whose geometric fibres are K3 surfaces.
-As usual, we denote $0,\eta\in S$ the closed and generic point respectively, $\calX_0,\calX_\eta$ the fibres and $\overline{\calX_\eta}$ the geometric generic fibre.
+As usual, we denote by $0,\eta\in S$ the closed and generic point, respectively, by $\calX_0,\calX_\eta$ the fibres, and by $\overline{\calX_\eta}$ the geometric generic fibre.